Tochukz/Beginning-C-plus-plus/README.md

 __Caution__: Comparing floating-point numbers can be tricky.
 You should always be cautious when comparing the result of floating-point computations directly using operators such as `==`, `<=`, or `>=`.
 Rounding errors almost always prevent the floating-point value from ever becoming exactly equal to the mathematical precise value.

+__Note__: There will be no warning if a number value cannot be accommodated in the memory allocated; the result will just be incorrect.